LanguageRefer: Spatial-Language Model for 3D Visual Grounding: Problem Statement and Methodology

-\textbf{Loss Functions}: In training, we use four tasks for training and corresponding loss values.
+\textbf{Loss Functions}.
+We use three tasks for training and corresponding loss values.
 First, we use the reference loss, $\mathcal{L}_{ref}$, following the original proposal in \cite{achlioptas2020referit_3d}.
-We ask the model to choose one object as the target instance among $M$ candidates.
+We ask the model to choose one object as the target instance from $M$ candidates.
 We collect scalar values from $X[M_O]$ by a linear layer and take the argmax on those values to choose the target instance.

-Second, we add a binary target classification loss $\mathcal{L}_{tar}$ on $X[M_O]$ to determine whether given an object belongs to the target class.
+Second, we add a binary target classification loss \rebuttal{$\mathcal{L}_{clf}$} on $X[M_O]$ to determine whether a given object belongs to the target class.